iceclementi/imcomingtotyabot/README.md

 ---

 ## Upcoming Features
-- Create command to show all group polls
+- 🔴 Enable users to create custom templates to build a poll faster!
-- Create new poll type: attendance poll
+- 🟡 Editing of fields like titles and descriptions even after poll/list has been created
-  - Input the names of all the users beforehand
+- 🟡 Pagination of polls/lists with many options for better UI
-  - Allocate each name to one or more options in the poll
+- 🟢 Add deadlines to polls (users can no longer vote in the poll)
-- Enable users to create custom templates to build a poll faster! 😎
+- 🟢 New kind of poll - feedback?

 ---